VectorInstitute/vec-playbook/templates/README.md

     # additional_parameters:
     #   qos: m2  # example Bon Echo QoS
 ```
+**NOTE:** why is qos used as example of additional parameter here when it is an official launcher parameter that seems to be sourced from compute config?

 Uncomment and edit `additional_parameters` entries as needed.
+This field is solely for sbatch arguments not already available in the [Hydra Submitit Slurm Launcher Plugin](https://hydra.cc/docs/plugins/submitit_launcher/).
 Use CLI overrides for alternate accounts or QoS when launching jobs, for example `... user.slurm.account=ACCOUNT_B user.slurm.additional_parameters.qos=fast`.

-2) Pick a compute preset:
+2) Pick a compute preset to use in the next section:
 - `templates/configs/compute/bon_echo/*` (A40, A100)
 - `templates/configs/compute/killarney/*` (L40S, H100)
 - Create your own preset under `templates/configs/compute/` if you need different resources (match the YAML shape used in the existing files).

 ## Running Templates

-All launchers follow the same pattern: use `uv run python -m <package>.launch` with Hydra overrides that select compute presets, requeue behaviour, and any template-specific hyperparameters.
+All launchers follow the same pattern: use `uv run python -m <package>.launch` with Hydra overrides that select compute presets, requeue behaviour, and any template-specific hyperparameters. uv will automatically detect the virtual environment located in `.venv` of your CWD.

 ### Command Pattern

 ```bash